Review and road test of the Lexus RC F Coupe

 Design and Build

+Otherwise, it's as you were.
 There are some coupes that look like saloon cars that are merely down a couple of doors - and then there are cars like the RC F. The design cribs a few cues from the brand's old LFA supercar, most notably in the use of air cooling and aerodynamic features.
 Air outlets on the bonnet, like those on the LFA, work together with front cooling ducts to support both engine cooling and overall vehicle stability.
 To the side there are air outlets behind the front wings that add to the engine and brake cooling performance, and which merge neatly with side sill extensions to create an 'L' shape.
 It features its own interpretation of the Lexus signature spindle grille, which dominates the front of the vehicle and has a subtle 'F' motif embedded in the mesh below the Lexus badge.
 In profile, there's a sleek roofline and a distinctive curved step in the window line leading into the C-pillar.
-The trademark quad trapezoidal exhaust outlets are carried over from the old IS F. This time they're functional.

 The cabin doesn't instantly scream performance car.
 Instead it looks more like one of Lexus' luxury models.
 Look closer and you'll spot the sporty cues such as the instrument meters, steering wheel, seats, pedals and trim.
 It's just very downplayed.
 The instrument meters mark a further development of the switchable, diving mode-dependent central dial featured in the LFA.
 The dial pack comprises a large, centrally mounted tachometer that changes according to driving mode, digital and analogue speed read-outs, a differential torque vectoring monitor, a G-force meter, oil and water temperature gauges, mileage information and a stopwatch for clocking that bridge to gantry time at the Nurburgring.